Explanation of Names

-, except the veins of the corium are prominent and red-colored(1)
+, but veins of the corium are prominent and red-colored(1)

 Particularly noticeable in fall (often invade homes in search of shelter to hibernate) and in spring (when they emerge)

 (Bigleaf Maple), A. negundo

 Flowers and young seeds are preferred, so female trees often support larger populations; may also feed on foliage, on sap seeping from wounds on branches/trunks, and on fallen seeds.
 They will sometimes feed on trees of the Rose Family (Malus, Pyrus, Prunus, etc.) and cause minor damage to commercial fruit (rarely).
 They are recorded to feed on plants as diverse as Grass, Alfalfa, and Potatoes.
 It is even common to see them gathered and sucking fluids from other substances such as discarded human food, smashed insects, etc.